-As of January 30, 2021, we lease four of our stores and our corporate headquarters from entities in which the estate of our deceased co-founder, and former Chairman, President and Chief Executive Officer, Mr. Butler, the beneficial owner of more than five percent of the our common stock, has a direct or indirect material interest.
-We lease two of our stores from Brooke Investments Co., LLC, a Pennsylvania limited liability company for which Brooke Investments Co., LLC receives aggregate annual lease payments of \$409,000.
+As of January 29, 2022, we lease four of our stores and our corporate headquarters from entities in which the estate of our deceased co-founder, and former Chairman, President and Chief Executive Officer, Mr. Butler, the beneficial owner of more than five percent of our common stock at that time, has a direct or indirect material interest.
+We lease two of our stores from Brooke Investments Co., LLC, a Pennsylvania limited liability company for which Brooke Investments Co., LLC receives aggregate annual lease payments of \$417,000.
 We lease one of our stores from BSA Enterprises, a Pennsylvania partnership, which is majority owned by Brooke Investments Co., LLC and which receives aggregate annual lease payments of approximately \$219,000.
 We lease one of our stores and our corporate headquarters from MBBF L.P., a Pennsylvania limited partnership.
 MBBF L.P. receives aggregate annual lease payments from us of approximately \$1,023,000.
-Leases for the four stores expire between January 2022 and February 2027.
+Leases for the four stores expire between January 2027 and February 2033.
 The lease for our corporate headquarters expires in February 2033.